LaurenceHo/quasar-photo-albums/server/README.md

 ### Deploy AWS DynamoDB and S3 bucket by AWS CDK

 Before you start, you need to create DynamoDB tablas and S3 bucket.
 This bucket will be for your SPA website hosting, and storing your photos.
-Replace these properties `AWS_S3_BUCKET_NAME` along with `PHOTO_ALBUMS_TABLE_NAME`, `PHOTO_ALBUM_TAGS_TABLE_NAME`, `PHOTO_USER_PERMISSION_TABLE_NAME` and `DATA_AGGREGATIONS_TABLE_NAME` with the table name you want to use in `.env.example` and modify file name to `.env`.
+Replace these properties `AWS_S3_BUCKET_NAME` along with `PHOTO_ALBUMS_TABLE_NAME`, `PHOTO_ALBUM_TAGS_TABLE_NAME`, `PHOTO_USER_PERMISSION_TABLE_NAME`, `TRAVEL_RECORDS_TABLE_NAME` and `DATA_AGGREGATIONS_TABLE_NAME` with the table name you want to use in `.env.example` and modify file name to `.env`.
 When you run `bun run cdk:deploy`, it will use those environment variables to create S3 bucket and tables, so you don't have to create S3 bucket and tables manually.
 Once the S3 bucket and tables are created, you can check them in AWS console.
 You will also need to replace `VITE_IMAGEKIT_CDN_URL` with the CloudFront Domain name URL Serverless Framework created for you.

 ### AWS Permissions